 Eva Ancira was born in Tucson, AZ.
 She has lived in the Verde Valley since 1996.
 In 1998, she was hired at Miss J’s Montessori School which moved into the Yavapai-Apache Nation and became the Montessori Children’s House in the year 2000.
 Her three children have attended the three year program Montessori Children’s House offers.
 Eva is a fluent bilingual teacher in both English and Spanish.
 She loves working with children!

 Christina Farrell was born in Pamona, California and was raised in Phoenix, Arizona.
 Christina moved to the Camp Verde community in 2008 and began working at the Yavapai Apache Nation Child Care Center.
-Christina has over six years of experience working with children.
+Christina has over eight years of experience working with children.
 She enjoys working with children of all ages.
 She became very interested in the Montessori philosophy over the years that her own children attended the Montessori Children’s House.
 Christina is a natural Montessorian, with her quiet voice, her patient personality, her giving spirit, her love of children and her life-long learning mentality.
 She continues to study and learn about the Montessori methodology and philosophy.